100+ MORE

 California's rates are above the national average for several compounding reasons:

-- 2025 Minimum Coverage Increase: Senate Bill 1107 doubled state minimums in January 2025 for the first time since 1967.
+2025 Minimum Coverage Increase: Senate Bill 1107 doubled state minimums in January 2025 for the first time since 1967, raising baseline payouts on every policy across all coverage tiers — not just minimum coverage plans.

 California Car Insurance Savings Summary